A+ Schools Program

 The A+ Schools Program was originally implemented as a school improvement initiative established by the Outstanding Schools Act of 1993.
-Similar to other St. Louis-area private schools, Christian Brothers College High School has applied for and expects to receive designation as an A+ School, thereby allowing our students the opportunity to take advantage of the financial incentives available through the A+ Program.
+In the summer of 2016, the Missouri General Assembly passed Missouri Senate Bill 638, which allows for private secondary institutions to apply for the A+ School designation.
+During the summer of 2018, Christian Brothers College High School received designation as an A+ Program School.
+As a result, our students have the opportunity to take advantage of the financial incentives available through the A+ Program.

 Qualifying CBC graduates will be eligible for tuition to attend any Missouri public community college or public vocational or technical school under the following guidelines:

 - Tuition incentives will be made available only after the student has made a good-faith effort to secure all available federal post-secondary student financial assistance (FAFSA) funds that do not require repayment.

 - Students will receive this tuition incentive for four (4) semesters.